WICG/attribution-reporting-api/EVENT.md

 }
 ```

-### Optional: transitional debugging reports
+### Optional: Cookie-based debugging reports

 The Attribution Reporting API is a new and fairly complex way to do attribution
 measurement without third-party cookies.
 As such, we are open to introducing a
-transitional mechanism to learn more information about attribution reports
+mechanism to learn more information about attribution reports
 _while third-party cookies are available_.
 This ensures that the API can be
 fully understood during roll-out and help flush out any bugs (either in browser
 or caller code), and more easily compare the performance to cookie-based